For US Citizens Abroad, Expatriate Health Insurance Explained

 Budget Like an American

-One of the best things about expat life is the affordable quality of life.
-But if you've been away for too long, you might be forgetting the real costs of health care coverage in the United States.
-Make sure you’re up to date on your facts and figures and compare insurance packages with a realistic eye. $150 a night for hospital indemnity might sound very generous if you’ve been living in Guatemala or Thailand.
-However, it may not be sufficient coverage if you’re visiting New York or Los Angeles.
-It's time to budget like an American once more!
+Ensure you are updated on your facts and figures and compare packages with a realistic eye.
+A payout of $150 a night for unexpected hospital stay costs might sound very generous if you live in Guatemala or Thailand.
+However, it may not be sufficient coverage if you visit New York or Los Angeles.

 Related: